aliutg/stripe2020/README.md

 ## How to run

-1. Install the dependecies
+1. Install the dependecies:

 ```bash
 npm install
 ```

-2. Start the React client
+2. Start the React client:

 ```bash
 npm start